niqodea/.dev-environment/README.md

 Each directory at the root of the repository is a module with the following standardized structure:

-- `install-bin.sh`: a script to install programs on the machine
+- `install-bin`: a script to install programs on the machine
 - `dotfiles/`: the dotfiles to install
 - `exported-dotfiles/`: dotfiles installed by other modules
 - `bin-submodules/`: git submodules containing programs to install